LBHackney-IT/mtfh-tl-e2e-tests/README.md

 >"E2E_ACCESS_TOKEN_${environment}":

-This sets the access token depending upon the environment, you can create one for `local`, `dev`, `staging` and `prod` and set their properties accordingly
+This sets the access token depending upon the environment, you can create one for `local`, `dev`, `staging` and `prod` and set their properties accordingly.

 >"ASSET_ENDPOINT": ${assetEndpoint}